databrickslabs/ucx/README.md

 Anywhere after [`create-table-mapping` command](#create-table-mapping-command) is executed, you can run this command.

-This command removes the `upgraded_from` property on a migrated table for re-migration in the [table upgrade](docs/table_upgrade.md) process.
+This command removes the `upgraded_from` property on a migrated table for re-migration in the [table migration](#table-migration-workflow) process.
 This command is useful for developers and administrators who want to revert the migration of a table.
 It can also be used to debug issues related to table migration.